-- The Indian government has therefore regulated the mining of sand, but doing so is an easy way for many Indians to earn some extra money.
+- The Indian government has, therefore, regulated the mining of sand — but doing so is an easy way for many Indians to earn some extra money.
 As a result, illegal sand mining has become a commonplace activity, leading to corruption and sometimes violence.

-But the vast majority of those buildings are being constructed with concrete, and that's a problem.
+However, the vast majority of those buildings are being constructed with concrete — and that's a problem.
 One of the main constituents of concrete has become so valuable in India that the excess mining of this material is destroying local ecosystems, damaging crops, and drying out rivers.

-The gharial crocodile in India, for example, is on the brink of extinction, partially due to sand mining practices that have destroyed its nesting sites.
-The same is true of the Ganges River Dolphin.
+The gharial crocodile in India, for instance, is on the brink of extinction, partially due to sand mining practices that have destroyed its nesting sites.
+The same is true of the Ganges River dolphin.
 When dunes or other coastline barriers are mined for their sand, sometimes nearby communities can be flooded.
 Ironically, although deserts have an abundance of sand, the sand grains found in such environments have been rounded by the wind, causing them to bind poorly and rendering them ineffective for use in concrete.

 Sand mining is regulated, but its difficult to enforce regulations when it is so easy for individuals to gather sand in their local river.
 For this reason, India's sand mafia differs from a traditional mafia in the sense that its much more distributed and less hierarchical.
 Illegal sand mining can be carried out independently or as part of small group of sand miners.
 One can participate in the illegal sand mining industry by mining directly, transporting the material, accepting bribes to ignore the law, acting as a middleman between the miners and developers, and so on.